Website redesigns can be perilous:

 - Product data is obviously critical, and it’s usually the most difficult asset to pull together.
 So, it’s good to work on that before you start the actual design process.

 Once you have your user surveys and heatmaps, your list of what’s working and what you need to fix, your wireframes laying out key pages, and your assets, it’s time to hire a designer.

 While design is always important, it may surprise you to know that design is usually the easiest, least critical component of an ecommerce website redesign.
 The reason is simple: Ecommerce websites should mostly look the same!

 Ecommerce website design is NOT about being clever or innovative, coming up with new ways to show product info, or “making a statement”.
 It’s about making something that’s familiar and easy to use because you want your customers focused on products.

 PRO TIP: When interviewing designers, ask them one question: What is the purpose of an ecommerce website?
 If they say anything other than “sell products and make money,” find another designer.

 Show the designers you’re talking to your data, notes, and wireframes.
 Listen to the questions they ask and the suggestions they make.
 Most importantly, make sure to hire a designer that asks you tough questions and challenges you on your wireframes.

 Most designers will take your assets, your wireframes, and your notes, and turn them into a development site within a few weeks or months.
 Once this dev site is live and mostly working:

 - Ask employees, friends, and family to test the site.
 Ask them to find things that are broken, missing, or wrong.

 - Consider asking customers to try out the site.
-Last but not least, your best customers would probably try out your new site and give you feedback if you invited them to do so.
-Just make sure you’re picking customers who represent your “typical” buyer.
+Your best customers would probably try out your new site and give you feedback if you invited them to do so.
+Just make sure you’re picking customers who represent your typical buyer.